-Saving the Florida home insurance market will take more than legislation
+Beyond legislation: Saving the Florida insurance market

 All the bad actors that caused billions in damage to the market are still active, and if Florida’s attorneys have proven anything, it’s their tenacity and creativity in finding loopholes.